 Here are some of the most popular trends in music streaming apps:

-1. Hyper-personalization with AI
+1. Hyper-Personalization With AI

-AI is in social media, dating, healthcare, and almost every sector that you can think of.
 It is not wrong to say that in the upcoming time, there will be increased expenditure on AI to personalize the experience of users.

 Features like these will help users get out of the endless loop of what to listen to next, making it a top trend in the music streaming industry.
-The algorithm considers the songs you play often, the artist you follow, and even the time of day you listen to music the most.
-By analyzing your listening history, AI can get a hold of your type of music and can recommend it as per your current mood.

 2. Rise of Social Music Streaming: User-Generated Content Stage